 Council has responsibility for land transport activity in Upper Hutt and covers management of all land transport matters, including the city’s network of local roads.
 Part of our function is to ensure that residents and visitors to Upper Hutt can move freely, efficiently and safely throughout the city.

 Safety of all road users is a paramount concern of Council.
-Council works in conjunction with the NZ Police, the New Zealand Transport Agency, ACC, schools, and community groups on road safety initiatives that work towards the New Zealand Safer Journeys vision of ‘A safe road system increasingly free of death and serious injury’.
+Council works in conjunction with the New Zealand Police, Waka Kotahi New Zealand Transport Agency, Accident Compensation Corporation, schools, and community groups on road safety initiatives that work towards New Zealand's Road to Zero vision of ‘A New Zealand where no one is killed or seriously injured in road crashes.'

 What can riders do to stay safe?

-- Sign up and complete a Ride Forever course
+- Upskill by completing a Ride Forever skills course

 - Check your bike is roadworthy